Goal Zero Sherpa 100PD at a glance

 In theory, you can use all four charging methods at the same time.
 The battery has an unusual, four-cell design, but the total works out to a capacity of 25,600mAh.
 That’s sufficient for charging most modern laptops at least once, or a smartphone eight or nine times.
 Alternatively, you could take advantage of pass-through charging, and charge the Sherpa 100PD while you’re using it.
 This means plugging a charger into the Type-C PD port, though, so you lose your most powerful charging option.

-When plugged into a 60-watt charger, the Sherpa 100PD’s batteries will recharge in about 2 ½ hours.
-In a 45-watt charger, it will charge almost as quickly, in roughly 3 hours.
+When plugged into a 60-watt charger, the Sherpa 100PD’s batteries will recharge in about 3 hours.
 On an ordinary USB charger, it will take a full nine hours.
 You can also recharge with a solar panel, but only if the solar panel has a 5-volt USB output.
 In that case, your charging performance will depend on your solar panel’s performance.

 Look and Feel